-- The owner(s) of the stormwater management system must notify the Administering Authority of changes in ownership or assignment of financial responsibility. - The maintenance schedule in the Maintenance agreement must be amended to achieve the purposes of this bylaw by mutual agreement of the Administering Authority and the responsible parties.
+- The owner(s) of the stormwater management system must notify the Board of Health of changes in ownership or assignment of financial responsibility. - The maintenance schedule in the Maintenance agreement must be amended to achieve the purposes of this bylaw by mutual agreement of the Board of Health and the responsible parties.
 Amendments must be in writing and signed by all responsible parties.
 Responsible parties shall include owner(s), persons with financial responsibility and persons with operational responsibility.